sgarcia-dev/Javascript-MVC-in-a-Nutshell/README.md

 # front-end-tutorials
-Simple tutorials to get started with front end
+Simple tutorials to get started with front end by Sergei García

 #Todos
 * AngularJS Hello World